The Descent (The Vampire Diaries)

-"The Descent" is the 12th episode of the second season of The CW television series, The Vampire Diaries and the 34th episode of the series overall.
-It originally aired on January 27, 2011.
-The episode was written by Elizabeth Craft and Sarah Fain and directed by Marcos Siega.
+"The Descent" is the twelfth episode of the second season of the American supernatural teen drama television series The Vampire Diaries, and the 34th of the series.
+It aired on The CW on January 27, 2011.
+The episode was written by consulting producers Elizabeth Craft and Sarah Fain, and directed by co-executive producer Marcos Siega.

 Plot

 The episode starts with Jules (Michaela McManus) waking up in the woods next to a camp after the full moon night when she attacked Damon (Ian Somerhalder) and bit Rose (Lauren Cohan).
 She is surrounded by dead campers who she attacked the previous night and she starts trying to cover her tracks when an officer arrives and asks if she is fine.
 Jules pretends she is crying and that her friends were attacked by a wolf but when the officer goes to call some help, Jules kills him before he does it.

 Stefan (Paul Wesley) tells Elena (Nina Dobrev) that he wants to find Isobel so he can ask her about Elijah and he plans to ask Katherine where he can find her.
 Elena does not agree with his plan and reminds him that she made a deal with Elijah so no one get hurt.
 Stefan reminds her that she was the one who made the deal and not him and leaves to find Alaric (Matt Davis) at the Grill where Stefan asks his help to find Isobel.
 Alaric gives him a former phone number of Isobel's and Stefan starts searching for her.

 Rose is at the Salvatore house and she is getting worse after the werewolf bite.
 Damon tries to convince her that everything will be fine and he will find a way to cure her but he knows that this will be difficult.
 He leaves Elena to take care of her while he goes to the Grill to meet Jules and ask her to tell him how to help Rose.
 Jules though tells him that the only way to end Rose's suffering is by killing her.

 Back at home, Rose starts having hallucinations and she thinks Elena is Katherine and attacks her.
 The first time the hallucination stops and Rose realizes that it's Elena so she stops before hurting her.
 The second time Elena has to run and hide from her to save herself.
 Between the two attacks, Rose tells Elena how much she misses being human and the place she was grown up.
 After the second attack, Rose leaves the house and goes to the local high school where she attacks a man and kills him and later two teenagers.
 Damon arrives and helps her get back home.